 ESMF Budget.
 The DSWD and DOH will allocate budget for the implementation of the ESMF such as for training and capacity building on ESMF implementation, salary of environment and social specialists, and EHS focal persons, monitoring and reporting, and for the hiring of support consultants on E&S matters.
 For Component 2, the indicative allocation for capacity building of Community Nutrition Sub-Project Management Committees and members of the DSWD's Regional Program Management Offices hired for PMNP, as well as the Operating Costs related to the hiring of Area Coordinators, Community Empowerment Facilitators, and Community Development Officers whose tasks include provision of technical assistance to LGUs and communities and monitoring and reporting of ESMF, shall be charged in Component 2 budget.
 The specific ESMF budget will be determined once the subproject components and implementation arrangements have been finalized.
-Monitoring needs will be included in individual ESMP, bid documents, and additional mitigation/monitoring shall be the contractor's responsibility.
+Monitoring needs will be finalized and budgeted part of each subproject costing.
+ESMP monitoring costs will be included in individual ESMP, bid documents, and additional mitigation/monitoring shall be the contractor's responsibility.
 The ESMF budget does not include resettlement costs of any nature.
 These costs shall be borne from the counterpart funding.